jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

         This is the perfect collection about a computer for the Meeting to catalog meeting with Library Thing, many small churches and organizations use Library Thing.
 [Bill Werling][BillWerling] offered to build bookcases with an reclaimed with wood.
-[Sarah] said that we have approximately $15.00 for purchasing of new books.
+[Sarah][SarahCallbeck] said that we have approximately $15.00 for purchasing of new books.

-        Library report accepted with gratitude and
+        Library report accepted with gratitude.

     1.  *Meetinghouse Committee*:  review report

-        Meeting is very apperciative of Lisa and Phil's work with Nancy on adding the new liciats and other
+        Meeting is very appreciative of Lisa and Phil's work with Nancy on adding the new landscaping plants and other work done in front of the meeting house.

         We are going have the furnace checked after the next October 9th.
 Cleaning Sunday identified the corner with the $770.00 for new projects.
-[Sarah] asked about the amount, the plan is the to refinance before the ballon payment is due in 2017.
-[Molly] larger plan is refinance with the money to build the addition build in the construction loan.
+[Sarah][SarahCallbeck] asked about the amount, the plan is the to refinance before the balloon payment is due in 2017.
+[Molly][MollyWingate]'s larger plan is refinance with more money to build the addition in a combined mortgage-construction loan.
 FGC is a 15 year mortgage.

-        Solid number for the next costs of the addition.
+        We do need more solid numbers for the costs of the addition knowing that could change in a few years.

-        Report accepted with graditude.
+        Report accepted with gratitude.

 5. Old Business:

     1. Landscaping project continuation.
 What else do we need?
-[Molly] is interested to dropping her landline phone and maybe transferring to the meeting and maybe instead
+[Molly][MollyWingate] is interested to dropping her land-line phone and maybe transferring the number to the meeting.

 6. New Business:

     Jonathan discovered that the basement flooded with the source of the leak unknown.
-He requested that he would need help moving the frunerture which was accomplished after Meeting of Worship.
+He requested that he would need help moving the furniture which was accomplished after Meeting of Worship.

     A minute from Boulder Meeting on Syria for us to consider: